Dinadiawan is giving Baler some competition

 Where the river meets the sea

 We were also treated to the amazing sight of a small river that made its way down the mountain range and straight out into the ocean.
 The amazing little canyons carved into the beach’s sand as the water made its way into the ocean.
 There was one point where the fresh mountain water met the warm ocean water.
 With the waves breaking at the mouth of the river, it was an amazing sight to behold.
+You can also check out my video which will give you a real good look and feel for the place.
 This is a place we will definitely be back to visit despite the lengthy drive to get there.

 The millennium tree of Baler